 The world of porn is based on lies and deception.
-These lies pander to the liberal western or conservative African culture.
-This is why some Nollywood porn stars doubletalk:
+These lies have ways of adapting to the liberal Western culture (which birthed it) as well as conservative African culture.
+This is why some Nollywood porn stars double talk:

 This applies both to the porn makers and their consumers.
 And this is why the first step to freedom from porn is to stop living in denial.

 Porn is destructive because it needs a dark place or a “fortress” within the mind in order to survive.
 So to uproot it, you need to stop shielding it.

 After delving into porn, a young man observed:

 “I had never had severe social anxiety, but I noticed that I found it hard to look people in the eye, I became very lazy and unmotivated in my teenage years going to bed late, waking up late.”

 He began to lack self-confidence in approaching many women because porn was easier, “and the fact that the guys in those scenes are huge and I’m an average Joe,” he said.